 Done:

-Georgia adopted the Law of Georgia “On Labour Safety” in 2018, and most parts of it have already entered into force.
+Georgia adopted the Law of Georgia “On Labour Safety” in 2018 and most parts of it have already entered into force.
 The law covers only those employers that operate in spheres identified as being particularly hazardous, hard, harmful and dangerous.
 In accordance with the law, the government of Georgia approved the complete list of such employers.
 Generally, the law guarantees essential aspects of labour safety; yet, there is a need to ensure further progress in this regard, and the Parliament of Georgia is currently discussing further amendments to the Law of Georgia “On Labour Safety” which partially address existing gaps in the law.

-The fourth and special meeting of the Tripartite Social Partnership Commission was conducted on 19 April 2018 and adopted the 2018-2019 Tripartite Social Partnership Commission Action Plan. n addition, the working group of the Commission met five times in 2017 and twice in 2018.
+The fourth and special meeting of the Tripartite Social Partnership Commission was conducted on 19 April 2018 and adopted the 2018-2019 Tripartite Social Partnership Commission Action Plan.
+In addition, the working group of the Commission met five times in 2017 and twice in 2018.

 Numerous trainings and seminars have been conducted in order to build the capacity of labour inspectors.
 The Government exercised its supervision function based on the Government normative document, entitled “On State Supervision Rules for Prevention and Response of Forced Labour and Labour Exploitation”.